bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Similarly to `fs.readFile` - `fs.writeFile` is a convenience method that performs multiple `write` calls internally to write the buffer passed to it.
 For performance sensitive code consider using [`fs.createWriteStream()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#fs_fscreatewritestreampath-options).

 It is possible to use an [](https://nodejs.org/dist/v16.13.1/docs/api/all.html#globals_class-abortsignal) to cancel an `fs.writeFile()`.
-Cancelation is “best effort”, and some amount of data is likely still to be written.
+Cancelation is "best effort”, and some amount of data is likely still to be written.

     import { writeFile } from 'fs';
     import { Buffer } from 'buffer';